mchome/flutter_keepscreenon/README.md

 [![pub package](https://img.shields.io/pub/v/flutter_keepscreenon.svg)](https://pub.dartlang.org/packages/flutter_keepscreenon)

-A package can help you to prevent your flutter app's screen going to sleep programmatically.
+A package can help you to keep the device's screen on programmatically without any permission.

 ## Getting Started